scholasticLlama/Kh-077-DevOps/linux_essentials/README.md

 <img id="theImage" src="./pictures/rm_file.jpg">

 ## 6) Perform the following sequence of operations:
 - create a subdirectory test in the home directory;
+- copy the .bash_history file to this directory while changing its name to labwork2;
+- create a hard and soft link to the labwork2 file in the test subdirectory;
+- how to define soft and hard link, what do these concepts;
+- change the data by opening a symbolic link.
+What changes will happen and why
+- rename the hard link file to hard_lnk_labwork2;
+- rename the soft link file to symb_lnk_labwork2 file;
+- then delete the labwork2.
+What changes have occurred and why?